 Are you wondering about “what equipment I would need to set up a decent home recording studio?”

-You have a lot of recording tasks to do?
-Such as: vocal recording, instrument recording, mixing and mastering.
+Do you have a lot of recording tasks to do?
+Such as vocal recording, instrument recording, mixing, and mastering.
 Will these 7 equipment be enough?

 The answer is WHY NOT, …and let’s get started!